robang74/redfishos/README.md

 (C) 2023, Roberto A. Foglietta <roberto.foglietta@gmail.com>
 ```

-in the files headers, in the ChangeLogs, in the documents authorship or referal sections, at the end of websites, etc.
+in the files headers, in the Change Logs, in the documents authorship or referal sections, on the websites footers, etc.

 > :information_source: **Note**
 >
 > The report of activities and related proof of expenses will be submitted to those contributed, only.
-On a regular basis monthly, quarterly or yearly depending on the amount of support they trusted to delegate to my management.
+On a regular basis: monthly, quarterly or yearly depending on the amount of support.
 Those nominative reports will be sent with the friendly clause to not publicly disclose those data before three years the date of the report.

 ---